 Additionally, Foie Gras remains banned from our UK menus and is prohibited from entering the UK supply chain.

 Communication and developments of our animal welfare policy

 We make our policy available to all colleagues via the Elior UK extranet and publicly on our Elior UK website to view and share as appropriate.

 The policy has been shared with our suppliers of fresh animal meat products to ensure compliance.

 All suppliers will be questioned on their animal welfare commitments when applying to tender as Elior UK understand that animal welfare is a developing area and that there is always progress to be made.
 Our policy will be reviewed at least annually at Board level to judge its effectiveness and will be updated in accordance with changes to the law.

 The Elior UK Purchasing Department is responsible for ensuring the products we purchase meet our animal welfare commitments.
 Specifically, the Senior Buyer for fresh produce is responsible for ensuring the fresh animal meat bought meets our animal welfare commitments.
 The Elior UK CSR Manager is responsible for the Elior UK CSR objectives.

-Our updated Animal Welfare Policy for 2018 will be published in early August.
+Our updated Animal Welfare Policy will be published by the end of 2019.